turbopelican/turbopelican/README.md

 # turbopelican

-An uber quick tool to create a Pelican static-site and deploy it to GitHub Pages.
+An uber-quick tool to create a Pelican static-site and deploy it to GitHub Pages.

 ## Usage